-Activation data Data values other than have that are re- Activation data Data values, other than keys, that are re- quired to operate cryptographic modules and that need to be protected (e.g., a PIN, a pass- phrase, or a manually-held key share)
+Activation data Data values, other than keys, that are re- quired to operate cryptographic modules and that need to be protected (e.g., a PIN, a pass- phrase, or a manually-held key share)

 Authentication The process of establishing that individuals, organisations, or things are who or what they claim to be.
 In the context of a PKI, authentication can be the process of establishing that an individual or organisation applying for or seeking access to something under a certain name is, in fact, the proper individual or organisation.
-This process corresponds to the second process involved with identification, as shown in the definition of "identification" below.
+This process corresponds to the second process involved with identification, as shown in the definition of "identification," below.
 Authentication can also refer to a security service that provides assurances that individuals, organisations, or things are who or what they claim to be or that a message or other data originated from a specific individual, organisation, or device.
 Thus, it is said that a digital signature of a message authenticates the message's sender.
-Certificate Policy (CP) A named set of rules that indicates the appli- cability of a certificate to a particular com- munity and/or class of application with com- mon security requirements.
+Certificate Policy (CP) A named set of rules that indicates the applicability of a certificate to a particular community and/or class of application with common security requirements.
 For example, a particular certificate policy might indicate applicability of a type of certificate to the authentication of electronic data interchange transactions.
-Certificate Revocation List (CRL) A time stamped list identifying revoked cer- tificates which is signed by a CA and made freely available in a public repository.
-Certification Author- ity (CA) An authority trusted by one or more sub- scribers to create and assign public key cer- tificates and to be responsible for them dur- ing their whole lifetime.
+Certificate Revocation List (CRL) A time stamped list identifying revoked certificates which is signed by a CA and made freely available in a public repository.
+Certification Authority (CA) An authority trusted by one or more subscribers to create and assign public key certificates and to be responsible for them during their whole lifetime.